abhi-cloudbac/arbourstays-v2/scripts/README.md

 - The script uses Lexical rich text format for listing descriptions
 - Sample data includes realistic addresses, coordinates, prices, and ratings
+- Each listing is assigned to a specific location (New York, Tokyo, Paris, etc.)
-- Each listing is assigned random amenities from the seeded amenities
+- Each listing is assigned 4-8 random amenities from the seeded amenities
+- Locations are marked as "featured" to appear in home page filter tabs

 ## Customizing the Seed Data

 To customize the sample data, edit the following arrays in `seed.ts`:
 - `sampleCategories` - Add/modify category types
+- `sampleLocations` - Add/modify locations (cities/destinations)
 - `sampleAmenities` - Add/modify amenities
 - `sampleHosts` - Modify the ArbourStays host profile (currently only 1 host)
 - `sampleListings` - Add/modify listings